About Business MBA

 If you or your employees are interested in furthering their professional careers by obtaining an MBA from Tennessee Tech, contact us today about setting up an informational meeting or requesting materials.

-MBA students have the opportunity to participate in MBA Programs in Belgium, Netherlands, or France with students from around the world.
-They are taking business courses and learning about European culture.
+MBA students have the opportunity to participate in MBA Programs in Belgium, Netherlands, or France with students from around the world, and have the option to participate in shorter travel-study trips (7-10 days) through semester-long courses.

 The study abroad experience forever changes views about other cultures and increases interest in working in a business environment that is more diverse or global.
-The challenge of living abroad increases self confidence.
+The challenge of traveling and/or living abroad increases self confidence and global understanding.

 TTU is a part of The Network of International Business Schools (NIBS), a group of business schools from around the world that have recognized that contemporary business education is incomplete without a strong international component.
 NIBS consists of more than 55 business schools from 18 countries.
 Members of NIBS allow credit transfers, place a high value on collaboration, and encourage participation in faculty and student exchanges, and joint teaching and research programs.